MicrosoftDocs/Edge-Enterprise/edgeenterprise/ms-edge-security-conditional-access.md

 ### Access issues

 If there's a pre-existing, unregistered account, like `user@contoso.com` in Microsoft Edge, or if a user signs in without registering the account, then the account isn't properly enrolled in MAM.
-This configuration blocks the user from being properly enrolled in MAM.

 Follow these steps for a temporary workaround: